 Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' over-allotment option.
-If the underwriters exercise their over-allotment option in full, our existing stockholders would own % and our new investors would own % of the total number of shares of common stock outstanding upon the closing of this offering.
+If the underwriters exercise their over-allotment option in full, our existing stockholders would own 82.3% and our new investors would own 17.7% of the total number of shares of common stock outstanding upon the closing of this offering.

-The number of shares of our common stock that will be outstanding after this offering is based on shares of common stock outstanding as of June 30, 2020, and excludes:
+The number of shares of our common stock that will be outstanding after this offering is based on 22,254,072 shares of common stock outstanding as of October 15, 2020, and excludes:

-- shares of common stock issuable upon the exercise of stock options outstanding as of June 30, 2020, with a weighted-average exercise price of \$ per share, plus shares of common stock issuable upon the exercise of stock options granted subsequent to , 2020, with a weighted-average exercise price of \$ per share; - shares of common stock issuable upon the exercise of outstanding warrants to purchase shares of Series G Preferred Stock as of , 2020, with a weighted-average exercise price of \$ per share; and - additional shares of common stock reserved for future issuance under our 2016 Incentive Plan as of additional shares of common stock reserved for future issuance under this plan subsequent to , 2020, plus an , 2020.
+- 2,817,440 shares of common stock issuable upon the exercise of stock options outstanding as of October 15, 2020, with a weighted-average exercise price of \$2.80 per share; - 79,104 shares of common stock that will be outstanding upon the vesting of restricted stock units; - 103,326 shares of common stock issuable upon the exercise of outstanding warrants to purchase shares of Series G Preferred Stock as of October 15, 2020, with a weighted-average exercise price of \$4.46 per share; - 1,893,395 shares of common stock reserved for future issuance under the 2020 Incentive Plan, which will become effective immediately prior to the completion of this offering; and - 338,106 shares of common stock reserved for future issuance under the ESPP, which will become effective immediately prior to the completion of this offering.

-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, respectively, the total consideration paid by new investors by \$ million and increase or decrease, respectively, the total consideration paid by new investors by \$ %, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and before deducting underwriting discounts and commissions.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$18.00 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, respectively, the total consideration paid by new investors by \$4.2 million and increase or decrease, respectively, the total consideration paid by new investors by 1%, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and before deducting underwriting discounts and commissions.